Once a tree dies, it is no longer protected by any local laws and in fact, becomes a hazard and will need removal for

 It depends on a lot of variables.
 A healthy tree can come down in a storm, do a dead tree, with its reduced ability to hold itself upright can also come down at any time.

-Under normal circumstances, it will take about 12 months for the tree to begin to deteriorate to the point where it begins to she branches.
-About 24 months after this it will fall.
+Under normal circumstances, it will take about 12 months for the tree to begin to deteriorate to the point where it begins to the branches.
+For about 24 months after this, it will fall.

-In dry environments like the desert, a dead tree can stay standing for decades.
+In dry environments like the desert, dead trees can stay standing for decades.
 As there is no moisture to rot the timber, they tend to hold on for a lot longer.

 Ways to recycle dead trees

-Mulching your gardens not only looks great, it also serves a vital purpose for the health of your plants.
+Mulching your gardens not only looks great, but it also serves a vital purpose for the health of your plants.
 By having a layer of wood chip, you trap in moisture that would normally get easily evaporated by the direct sun.

-Secondly it increase the heat with increases organism activity below the ground which further increases heat.
+Secondly, it increases the heat with increased organism activity below the ground which further increases heat.
 All of the above is amazing for your plants as it happens just like this in nature as trees drop their leaves and bark, they essentially mulch themselves and provide their own food for themselves as the leaf litter breaks down.

 If you have an open fireplace, then you have probably already thought of this one.
 Get the tree service to cut up the timber and use it in the fire.
 Considering good hardwood timber is over $100 per cubic meter split, you are saving yourself a packet doing it this way.